-- 5.14 Once the eligibility decision is made by the LHBs following the QA Panel, the individual should be informed in writing as soon as possible (although this could be preceded by verbal confirmation where appropriate).
-This written confirmation should follow the requirements under Principle 7 (see paras 3.10 to 3.17) and consider an individual's specific language requirements.
-It should include: - the decision on primary health need (see para 4.45), and therefore whether or not the individual is eligible for CHC - the reasons for the decision - a copy of the completed DST, if requested and dependent on authority to share information - details of who to contact if they wish to seek further clarification - how to request a review of the eligibility decision. - 5.15 Where an individual is not eligible for CHC, the outcome letter may also include, where applicable and appropriate, information regarding FNC or a joint package of care. - 5.16 Where an individual is eligible for CHC, an indication of the proposed care package, if known, could be included within this communication, or if not known at that stage, information on what the next steps are.
+- 4.39 Once the eligibility decision is made by the LHBs following the QA Panel, the decision should be communicated in the individual or their representative's language of choice and should include: - the decision on primary health need, and therefore whether or not they are eligible for CHC - the reasons for the decision - · a copy of the completed DST - details of who to contact if they need further information - details on how to request an appeal of the eligibility decision if they are dissatisfied with the decision, as set out in Section 7. - 4.40 Where an individual is not eligible for CHC, the decision letter may also include, where applicable and appropriate, information regarding FNC or a joint package of care. - 4.41 Where an individual is eligible for CHC, an indication of the proposed care package, if known, could be included within this communication, or if not known at that stage, information on what the next steps are.
 Eligibility for CHC is not indefinite, as needs could change.
 This should be made clear to the individual and/or their representative.

+TIMESCALES AND COMMENCEMENT OF CHC FUNDING
-Timescales and Commencement of CHC Funding

-- 5.17 The care planning process is central to the commissioning and provision of care to meet an individual's needs.
-Responsibility for this rests with the LHB. - 5.18 An individual may require services from the LHB and/or LA.
+- 4.42 Care packages must be in place no later than 8 weeks from the point that it was considered an individual may have a primary health need and be entitled to receive CHC.
+Extension of the timeframe is only acceptable where further rehabilitation is required.
+It is not acceptable to extend this period due to the CHC eligibility process. - 4.43 In some cases much speedier decisions should be taken in the individual's best interests: for example in terminal illness, or where there has been a catastrophic event from which point it is clear that the individual has a primary health need, further information on Fast Track Assessments are at Section 3. - 4.44 The care planning process is central to the commissioning and provision of care to meet an individual's needs.
+Responsibility for this rests with the LHB. - 4.45 An individual may require services from the LHB and/or LA.
 Both have responsibilities, therefore, to ensure assessments of eligibility for CHC takes place in a timely and consistent fashion.
-The consideration for CHC must always be made first. - 5.19 The legal responsibility for the LHB to fund commences at the point at which it confirms that the MDT's advice is consistent and fair.
-However, the principles of good public administration dictate that, if an individual has paid for their care in the interim, they should be reimbursed. - 5.20 Reimbursement would normally commence from the date on which the MDT met and made its determination of eligibility.
-However, the MDT should advise the LHB if they can, in their reasoned professional judgement, identify a date at which the primary health need became evident and the individual should be reimbursed accordingly. - 5.21 The time taken for assessments informing CHC decision-making and agreeing a care package may vary but should generally be completed in no longer than eight weeks, from initial trigger to agreeing a care package.
-This includes the period of reablement and assessment at home or in step-down facility.
-Extension of this timeframe is acceptable where the individual needs a longer period of rehabilitation or reablement, but not in relation to delays in determining CHC eligibility. - 5.22 In some cases much speedier decisions should be taken in the individual's best interests: for example in terminal illness, or where there has been a catastrophic event from which point it is clear that the individual has a primary health need (see 'Fast Track Assessments').
+The consideration for CHC must always be made first. - 4.46 The legal responsibility for the LHB to fund commences at the point at which it confirms the MDT's advice on eligibility.
+However, the principles of good public

+- administration dictate that, if an individual has paid for their care in the interim, they should be reimbursed. - 4.47 As a minimum, reimbursement would normally commence from the date on which the MDT met and made its determination of eligibility.
+However, the MDT should advise the LHB if they can, in their reasoned professional judgement, identify a date at which the primary health need became evident and the individual should be reimbursed accordingly.